Activating the Arches

 It also appears as the first lesson in our Grounding for Liftoff Deep Dive, in the same sequence of three lessons.

-You’ll also find it in our Deep Dive called Supple Feet, Powerful Legs.
-There it’s set up by a lesson called Breath, Belly, Back, and Hips: Connecting to the Earth which can help prepare you for Activating the Arches.
-Shorter versions of both of these lessons appear together in a free video workshop called Organizing your Feet for Balance, Posture, and Power.
+Finally you’ll also find it in our Deep Dive called Supple Feet, Powerful Legs.
+There it’s preceded by a lesson called Breath, Belly, Back, and Hips: Connecting to the Earth which can help prepare you for Activating the Arches.

 Like most of our lessons, Activating the Arches is self-contained learning that can be studied outside of these contexts, but you may find additional value by studying it in order in its collection, or in the Deep Dives it is in.